Frequently Asked Questions

 What happens if it rains?

 Our Board works hard to make sure that we provide a safe and enjoyable show.
 Sometimes Mother Nature doesn't always cooperate and in those cases we will do our best to work the arena, delay or postpone the show.
 In these events we recommend that you call the inclement weather line (on the home screen) or check our Facebook page as we update it often during inclement weather.
+If we have to reschedule, the show will be held 2 weeks following the original show date.

 Is there an admission fee to the park?